 Search & Book

-Please be aware that all these flights are operated to Istanbul Sabiha Gokcan (SAW) airport.
-If you want to use this offer to connect to an international flight from Istanbul Int’l (INT) airport, please plan at least 5 hours of transfer time between the two airports.
+Please be aware that all these flights land at Istanbul Sabiha Gokcan (SAW) airport.
+If you want to use this offer to connect to an international flight from Istanbul Int’l (IST) airport, please plan at least 5 hours of transfer time between the two airports.

 Information & Tips for Istanbul